softlion/WheelPicker-Samples/README.md

 - IList&lt;int&gt; SelectedItemsIndex

 Templating
-- ItemsSimpleTemplates (currently reserved, used by the xamarin forms renderer)
+- ItemsSimpleTemplates (currently reserved, used by the renderer)

-`SelectedItemsIndex` is a list of integer.
-Each integer represents the selected index inside a wheel.
+`SelectedItemsIndex` is a list of integers.
+Each integer represents the selected index within a wheel.
 `ItemWidths`: see chapter below
-`Alignments` or `Gravities` is used to align a wheel inside the available WheelPicker's width, if it is larger than the wheel's width.
+`Alignments` or `Gravities` is used to align a wheel inside the available WheelPicker's width, if it is larger than the width of the wheel.
-`ItemAligns` is used to align the items inside a wheel.
+`ItemAligns` is used to align the items within a wheel.

 </details>